acdvorak/intellij-lessc-plugin/README.md

 ## IDE Compatibility

-The only "officially" supported IDE at this time is IntelliJ IDEA 11+.
-WebStorm and PhpStorm support is coming soon.
+This plugin is **ONLY** compatible with IntelliJ IDEA 11+, PhpStorm 5+, and WebStorm 5+.
+It should also be compatible with RubyMine 4.5+, but has not been tested.

 ## Features